yowainwright/sassimple/README.md

 - [Bourbon](http://bourbon.io/) for styles helpers like _css transitions_,
 - [Neat](http://neat.bourbon.io/) for a faceless (no css classes) grid,
 - [Compass](http://compass-style.org/) for autoprefixing stuff & other helpers &
-- [Sassline](https://sassline.com/) for font sizes & lineheights.
 - [Sassimple](https://github.com/yowainwright/sassimple/tree/master/mixins) to add to the layer cake of supported mixins

 ## Create an [issue](https://github.com/yowainwright/sassimple/issues)
-- if you'd like a sass library or mixin to be added
+- if you'd like a scss library or mixin to be added
 - or, if you have recommendations

 🛠 **Sassimple** is a current project 👍.